tomasliubinas/ScribblePad/README.md

 ## Testing

 - Run unit tests: ⌘+U in Xcode
-- UI tests are in the ScriblePadUITests directory
+- UI tests are in the ScribblePadUITests directory

 ## License